Business Administration Apprenticeships

 Our unique medical pathway introduces apprentices to the specifics of working and communicating in a medical environment through the Mediterm level 2 award, enabling them to be more effective administrators within healthcare teams.

-• Increase admin support, freeing up time for more senior members of your team
+- Increase productivity: Apprentices provide administrative support, freeing up time for more senior members of your team.

 The Damar Difference

-• Our people: An experienced team to support and empower you your apprentice, ensure they achieve the qualification and have an impact on organisation.
+We have an experienced team that will support and empower your apprentice, ensuring that they achieve their qualification and have an impact on your organisation.
+Our dedicated team will assist you on every step of your apprenticeship journey.

-• Our processes: Our one-team approach offers a seamless enrolment and onboarding process, which leads into carefully planned, manageable chunks of learning.
+Our one-team approach offers a seamless enrolment and onboarding process, which leads to carefully planned, manageable chunks of learning.

-• Our systems: Our engaging and accessible systems include OneFile, Profiler, Damar OpenLearning and our apprentice forums.
+Our engaging and accessible systems include OneFile, Profiler, Damar OpenLearning, and our apprentice forums.
+These innovative approaches equip your apprentices with the correct tools they need to successfully achieve.

 “Our coach was incredibly supportive and gave our apprentice the confidence he needed.
 It has really spurred him on in his role and he is constantly looking at ways in which to be more efficient.
 I know he will be come an integral part of the business and its future success.”